 The aspect ratio is the ratio of the screen’s height to its width.
 Today’s most common aspect ratio is 16:9, which means the picture is 16 units wide for every 9 units in height.
 So, if your screen is 10 feet high, multiply 10 by 16 and divide it by 9 to find the ideal width.

-That’s perfectly OK!
-You can DIY a screen or even use the side of your house to project movies.
+It’s perfectly okay if you don’t use a professional quality movie projector screen!
+You can make a DIY projector screen or even use the side of your house to project movies.
 Build a frame using PVC pipe or wood and stretch a piece of canvas or a white bedsheet across the frame.
-It’s really that simple to make your own projector screen that will bring your family hours of entertainment.
+It’s really that simple to make your own projector screen that will bring your family and friends hours of entertainment.